 Step CLM Act 2016 PoM Development Step Completion Date of the Crown Reserves PoM process Council Officers met with Crown Lands Officers on 1 December 2021 to discuss ways to update the draft PoM to achieve Ministerial approval for public exhibition in accordance with the Crown Land Management Act 2016.
 Subsequent discussions between Council Officers and Crown Lands Officers occurred during all of 2022.
 PoM was granted via Departmental correspondence of 6 and 11 April 2023.
 5 Planned Exhibition Activities for the Draft Crown Reserves PoM (Stage 3)- aimed at stakeholders - current lease and license holders, Native Title Claimants, Council's Aboriginal Reference Group, Council's Heritage Reference Group, Neighbourhood Forums and those who provided feedback during stage 1 and any adjoining property owners.
 Minister's CLM Act consent was obtained via correspondence of 6 and 11 April 2023.
 Council exhibited the Draft Crown Reserves PoM for public comment on 27 April 2023 to 9 June 2023.
-During the exhibition period Council: posted information on Council's website including our public notice page from 27 April 2023 to 9 June 2023 notified stakeholders by letter or email of the exhibition period. provided hard copies of the draft PoM in Council libraries. a notice was published in the Illawarra Mercury on 3 May 2023 two online information sessions held on 11 May 2023.
-6 Consideration of Submissions At its meeting of 30 October 2023, of Council, a report of the submissions received and of the issues raised at the information session was be considered by Council.
-7 Resolution of Council Council resolves to adopt the draft Crown Reserves PoM with minor amendments because of submissions or Council resolves to re exhibit a revised draft Crown Reserves PoM for further public comment (go back to Step 4).
+During the exhibition period Council: posted information on Council's website including our public notice page from 27 April 2023 to 9 June 2023 notified stakeholders by letter or email of the exhibition period. provided hard copies of the draft PoM in Council libraries. a notice was published in the Illawarra Mercury on 3 May 23 6 Consideration of Submissions At its meeting of 30 October 2023 of Council, a report of the submissions received and of the issues raised at the information session was considered by Council.
+7 Resolution of Council Council resolved to adopt the draft Crown Reserves PoM with minor amendments because of submissions on 30 October 2023 subject to Ministerial consent.
+Ministerial consent was obtained on 29 January 2024.
+The General Manager adopted the PoM by delegation (as per the 30 October 2023 Council resolution) on 12 February 2024.